The Theoretical Proof for GLHUA EM Invisible Double Layer Cloak By Using GL No Scattering Modeling and Inversion: Abstract

 In December of 2016, we submitted 3 papers to arXiv for GLHUA double layer cloak with relative parameters not less than 1.
 The first paper arXiv:1612.02857,arXiv:1701.00534, and arXiv:1701.02583 have already been published in arXiv.

-In the version 3 of this paper, a novel exact analytical EM wave solution of 3D Maxwell equation in a new GLHUA outer layer invisible cloak is discovered.
 We proposed the GLHUA double layer cloak; proved the properties of GLHUA double layer cloak; Using GL no scattering inversion and the pre cloak condition 6.1 to 6.4 in paper [1], we create GLHUA outer layer cloak radial relative parameter and angular relative parameter theoretically.
 We proved theorem 4.1 to theorem 4.4 that the phase velocity of the electromagnetic wave in GLHUA outer layer cloak is less than light speed and tends to zero at the boundary $r=R_1$, the EM wave tends to zero at $r=R1$ in regularizing; When source $r_s > R_2$ in the outside of the cloak and observer $r_o < R_o$ in the concealment, then $\vec E(\vec r_o)=0$ and $\vec H(\vec r_o)=0$ that is proved in theorem 5.1 and 5.3.
 We prove that the EM wave excited in outside of the cloak can not propagation penetrate into the concealment.
 In theorem 5.4 to 5.6, we rigorously proved the EM wave excited in outside of the cloak can not be disturbed by the cloak.
 In theorem 6.1 to theorem 6.6, we prove that the EM wave excited in the concealment can not propagate to outside of GLHUA inner cloak. we prove that the EM wave excited in the concealment can not be disturbed by the cloak.
 We theoretically prove that the GLHUA double cloak is invisible cloak with concealment and with relative parameter not less than 1; the GLHUA double layer cloak is practicable.
 Recently, we discovered a new version of GLHUA outer layer cloak.
-We propose a GLHUA expansion method to find an exact analytical EM wave propagation in the GLHUA double cloak and other spherical annular layer cloak, and completely solved invisible cloak problem in the spherical annular devices.
+A GLHUA expansion method to find an exact analytical EM wave propagation in the GLHUA double cloak is detailed proposed in arXiv:1706.10147[6].
+Our analytical EM wave in GLHUA cloak is undisputed evidence and rigorous proof to prove that the GLHUA double layer cloak is practicable invisible cloak without exceed light speed propagation.
+That introduces reader to understand our GLHUA invisible cloak.
+Our analytical EM wave in GLHUA cloak is undisputed evidence and rigorous proof to prove that GLHUA double layer invisible cloak and their theoretical proof in are right.
+We completely solved invisible cloak problem in the spherical annular devices.
 The idea and ingredients in this paper are breakthrough progress and different from all other cloak in other research publications.
-Our analytical EM wave in GLHUA cloak is undisputed evidence and rigorous proof to prove that the GLHUA double layer cloak is practicable invisible cloak without exceed light speed propagation.
-Our analytical EM wave in GLHUA cloak is undisputed evidence and rigorous proof to make that reader to understand our GLHUA invisible cloak.
 Patent of the GLHUA EM cloaks,GLHUA sphere and GL modeling and inversion methods are reserved by authors in GL Geophysical Laboratory.